MJCliffe/PASCal/README.md

 # Strain calculation
 PASCal calculates finite Lagrangian strains by default.
 Options to use finite and/or Lagrangian strains are provided.
 PASCal also uses a numerical approach that means the strains calculated are effectively averages of both direction and magnitude.
 It assigns the strain to the axes by comparing the eigenvectors to the first data point, however this approach can fail where there is significant eigenvector rotation or very noisy data.
 Fitting of the calculated strains outside of PASCal and manually assigning the strains to the appropriate axes is currently the best approach for these kinds of systems.
 The directions of the principal axes are taken, like the expansivities from the median data point.

+# Offline Installation
+PASCal can be also run offline using a browser as a GUI.
+This requires NumPy, Plotly and Flask.
+Full requirements (with versions) available in `requirements.txt`.
+Once the code is downloaded run the program using `flask run` in the folder containing `app.py`.
+The software has been designed to run as a web app, but please do submit any issues to the [GitHub Repository](./CONTRIBUTING.md).

+# Issues and Feature Requests
+If you find any bugs in the code, errors in the documentation or have any feature requests, please do [contribute]](./CONTRIBUTING.md) via the GitHub Repository.

 # Other Useful Software
 There are a wide range of other useful programs available: